MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-19-what-if-c-did-not-have-pointer-types.md

 }
 ```

-The common explanation is that whenever you pass something as a function call argument in C, the argument is always passed by value.
+The common explanation is that in C, whenever you pass something as a function call argument, it is always passed by value, and never by reference.
 What this means is that `by_value(x);` passes the value 68, whereas `by_pointer(&x);` passes a value like 0x12345678.
 Both are just integer values.

 Another question that one might ask is why we do `by_pointer(&x);`, instead of `by_pointer(x);`.
 The C compiler can see that we're calling a function that expects an argument with type `int *x` after all, so couldn't it just turn it into `by_pointer(&x);` for us?
 The simple answer is that the compiler doesn't want to do this for you.
 So what'd instead end up happening is that 68 would be passed, which is an invalid address, and your program would crash at runtime when it tries to dereference it with `*x += 1;` in `by_pointer()`.
 But although the C compiler chooses to never automatically take stuff by reference for us, it at least doesn't let `by_pointer(x);` compile, as it can see that we're passing an `int` to a function that expects `int *x`.